wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/model-security/includes/2-environment.md

 Azure AD has several features that Power Platform can use:

-- **Identity and access management** - Manage access to apps from Power Apps.
+- **Idtable and access management** - Manage access to apps from Power Apps.
 - **Authentication** - Verify credentials when a user signs in to an app that has several users in a flow.
 - **Single sign-on (SSO)** - Access apps without having to sign in separately.
 - **Multifactor authentication** - Prompts a user during sign-in for other forms of identification.